 And so I think it's very natural for us to see AIs in terms of agents.
 We anthropomorphise them as these kind of android robots.
 And then we think about, well, you know, are they part of our in-group, or are they some other group?
 If they're some other group, it's us against them.
 Who's going to win?
 Well, let's see.
 So I think that's very natural, I think that's very human.

 We, as primates, are profoundly co-operative.
 But at the same time, we're competitive and murderous

 There is this long tradition, in Western culture in particular, with associating intelligence and dominance and power.
 It's interesting to speculate about how, and I wish I knew more about it, and I'd like to see more research on this, about how different cultures perceive AI.
 It's well known that Japan is very accepting of technology and robots, for example.

-You can think, well, if we in the West have long been justifying power relations of a certain kind on the basis that we're cleverer.
+You can think, well, we in the West have long been justifying power relations of a certain kind on the basis that we're 'cleverer'.
 That's why men get to vote and women don't, or whatever.
-In a culture where power is not ascribed to intelligence, but, say, on a caste system, purely hereditary, say and intelligence is associated with spiritual wisdom, we’d build an AI, and it would just tune in, drop out, attain enlightenment, just sit in the corner.
+In a culture where power is not based on intelligence but, say, on a caste system, which is purely hereditary, we’d build an AI, and it would just tune in, drop out, attain enlightenment, just sit in the corner.
 Or we beg it to come back and help us find enlightenment.
-It might be that we find a completely different narrative to the one that's the dominant in the West.
+It might be that we find a completely different narrative to the one that's dominant in the West.

 One of the projects the centre is running is looking into what kind of AI breakthroughs may come, when and what the social consequences could be.
 What do you think the future holds?
 What are your fears – what do you think could go right and wrong in the short, medium and long term?